RapidSoftwareSolutions/Marketplace-AmazonML-package/README.md

 | predictionName| String     | A user-supplied name or description of the BatchPrediction.
 BatchPredictionName can only use the UTF-8 character set.

 ## AmazonML.createDataSourceFromRDS
-Creates a DataSource object from an Amazon Relational Database Service (Amazon RDS).
+(BETA) Creates a DataSource object from an Amazon Relational Database Service (Amazon RDS).

 | Field            | Type       | Description
 |------------------|------------|----------